yachty66/HackRetreat/notes.md

 # How to participate

-There is nothing fixed yet.
-This website serves for figuring out the demand for the HackRetreat.
 To stay up to date you need to fill out this form.